-However the site is situated on the lower reaches of the tributary and a close proximity to the Nepean River.
+The site is situated on the lower reaches of the tributary and a close proximity to the Nepean River.
 The Tributary has a significant catchment upstream of the site; it is considered best practice to not provide stormwater detention on the lower reaches of the catchment of major waterways to avoid aligning peaks.
 The understanding is that the lower catchment should drain at a shorter time of concentration and be through to the River before the peak of the upstream catchment arrives at the River.
 Typically providing detention and limiting the outflow also increases the duration of peak and will result in an increase in the existing peak flows of the overall catchment.

-To avoid aggravating the existing regional stormwater flows it is recommended that the future basins be utilised for water quality treatment and allowed to drain freely without detention.
+To avoid aggravating the existing regional stormwater flows it is recommended that the proposed Stage 1 basin be utilised for water quality treatment and allowed to drain freely to the River without major detention.